hed-standard/hed-documentation/quick-guide-edit.md

-With this information, the dataset can now be shared; any researcher who uses the dataset can understand, quickly and easily, the more detailed natures of the recorded events.
-HED allows you to detail the nature of the events to any (hopefully, fine) level of description, so that analysis tools can then automatically aggregrate events using tags with minimal human supervision.
+With this information, the dataset can now be shared; any researcher who uses the dataset can understand, quickly and easily, the meaning of the recorded events.
+However, the larger goal of HED is to capture the nature of the events to any (hopefully, fine) level of description, so that analysis tools can then automatically aggregrate events using tags with minimal human supervision.
 So let's keep tagging!

 Let us begin with the *partcipant response* events.
-We denote the type of action participant performed using *Action/* tags. as in this experiment the subject was asked to press a button as quickly as possible whenever they saw a '*target*' stimulus, we use *Action/Button press* to describe the basic nature of the event.
-In this case the subject was asked to use their right thumb to press the button.
-To record this fact in the HED tag, we first add a tag group ??? to "*rt*" ???.
-A tag group contains a main tag plus *Attribute/* tags that describe the main tag.
-Searching for keyword "*thumb*" in the ??????? returns *Participant/Effect/Body part/Arm/Hand/Finger/Thumb*.
-We add this tag to the group.
-Searching for "*right*" returns multiple results -- here we care only about those with *Attribute* prefixes. *Attribute/Object side/Right* seems the most likely tag to use in this case.
-Clicking on the tag brings us to the location of the tag in the HED schema.
-Hovering the mouse cursor over "*Object side*" shows a tag description in a floating tooltip: "*Could be the left, right, or both sides of a person or a vehicle*", confirming our presumption.
-So we add the tag to the tag group, completing the HEDtag description of the participant response ("*rt*") events.
+We denote the type of action participant performed using *Action/* tags.
+As in this experiment the subject was asked to press a button as quickly as possible whenever they saw a '*target*' stimulus, we use *Action/Button press* to describe the basic nature of the event.
+We also asked subjects to use their right thumb to press the button, which we will capture using  *Participant/Effect/Body part/Arm/Hand/Finger/Thumb* and *Attribute/Object side/Right*.
+We'll put those two tags in a "tag group", which is used to group *Attribute/* tags with the item they describe.

+The illustration below shows how to add additional tags to event values, create a new tag group, and use CTAGGER's search functionalities.
+The search bar in the **Data Events** panel let you quickly look up and directly add a tag to the selected event value.
+Users can also use the **Schema Tags** panel's search bar to explore tags in the HED schema and hover a tag to read its description when applicable.

 ![alt text](images/button-press.gif)

 ???NEED TO REFER TO THE FIXATION CROSS -- AND ITS IMPERATIVE EFFECT: 'RETAIN FIXATION HERE'.???
 ???NEED TO DESCRIBE THAT THE FIVE (HOLLOW) BOXES REAMIN ON THE SCREEN DURING TASK BOUTS???

 Next, we describe the recorded stimulus presentation events.
-We record how the sensory stimulus was presented to the participant using a *Sensory presentation/* tag.
+We capture how the sensory stimulus was presented to the participant using a *Sensory presentation/* tag.
 In this case visual stimuli were presented on a (2D) computer screen, so we use *Sensory presentation/Visual/Rendering type/Screen/2D*.
 We also want to describe the intended effect of the stimuli on the participant using *Participant/* tags.
 Since subjects were asked to explicitly pay attention to presentations of target squares, with time pressure to make a quick button press response, we use tags *Participant/State/Attention/Covert* and *Participant/State/Under time pressure*.
 At this point the *CTAGGER* window should look like this:

 ![alt text](images/square-stimulus.png)

 We also want to describe the nature of the presented stimulus itself.
 In this study, the stimulus is a filled circular disk appearing randomly in one of five green-outlined squares spaced evenly on a horizontal plane above the center fixation cross.
-The tutorial sample dataset only includes event-related epochs in which the disk appeared in the two left-most squares, annotated by event field *"position
+The tutorial sample dataset only includes event-related epochs in which the disk appeared in the two left-most squares, annotated by event field "*position*".
-"*.
 To include screen position information in the stimulus description, we will use tag field *"position"*.
 As we have finished tagging the field *"type"*, press **Ok** in the current *CTAGGER* window.
 The field selection window becomes active again; this time we choose *"position"* before pressing **Tag**.
 The *CTAGGER* window will appear again, this time with *"position"* event values *"1"* or *"2"*, indicating that the stimulus appeared within squares centered, respectively, about 5.5 degrees and 2.7 degrees of horizontal visual angle from screen center.

 ![](images/select-position.gif)

 The presented stimuli are circular disks appearing within green squares; so we use two groups to describe them separately.
 We first describe the bounding square.
 Click on the checkbox next to button *"Add new tag group"* to select ???both values???, and then click ???the button??? to add ???a group??? to both of them.
 Select the two newly added groups.
 We use tag */Item/2D shape/Rectangle/Square* and */Attribute/Visual/Color/Green* to describe the green square. ???WHAT ABOUT 'EMPTY'???
 We can also denote the area of the square using tag */Attribute/Size/Area*.
 Clicking on the tag will pop up a window prompting for a value.
-We enter "1.6" as the value and select "cm2" as the unit, rendering a complete tag */Attribute/Size/Area/1.6 cm2*. ???SHOULD ALSO BE VISUAL ANGLE???
+We enter "1.6" as the value and select "cm2" as the unit, rendering a complete tag */Attribute/Size/Area/1.6 cm2*.

 ![tag-position-1](images/tag-position-1.gif)

 We should also include information about the positions of the presented stimuli on the screen.
 For events with position value "1", we add tags *Attribute/Location/Screen/Center displacement/Horizontal/2.7 degrees* and *Attribute/Location/Screen/Center displacement/Vertical/1.8 degrees* to describe their horizontal and vertical visual angle disparity from screen center, respectively.
-For eventw with position value "2", we add *Attribute/Location/Screen/Center displacement/Horizontal/5.5 degrees* and *Attribute/Location/Screen/Center displacement/Vertical/1.8 degrees*.
+For events with position value "2", we add *Attribute/Location/Screen/Center displacement/Horizontal/5.5 degrees* and *Attribute/Location/Screen/Center displacement/Vertical/1.8 degrees*.
 We have now described the green square stimulus presentation events.

 ![tag-position-2](images/tag-position-2.gif)